VOIP SERVICES

 So, if your main office is in California and you’re looking to extend your services to Texas and Florida, you can get local VoIP phone numbers featuring area codes from the state without actually putting up offices in the said locations.

-You could even get a US VoIP number without premises in the USA or an international VoIP number even if you don’t have offices overseas—that’s the beauty of the international nature of internet telephony.
+You could even get a US VoIP number without a premises in the USA or an international VoIP number even if you don’t have offices overseas—that’s the beauty of the international nature of internet telephony.

 Get an area code today so you can start placing calls to your chosen locality and not get charged for long distance.
 In the same way, your customers could easily reach you by dialing your local number.
 This setup is ideal for companies with multiple business locations and those that intend to establish credibility in specific local communities.